MihailDimitrov1235/Netbeans-shortcuts/README.md

 2dout - Logs each element of 2d array

-sort2d - Sorts a 2d array using bubble sort
+sort2d - Sorts a 2d array

 ### Other Data Structures